aronm88/ARTIFICIAL_NEURAL_NETWORK_Wine_Classification/README.md

 <br>

-The script imports wine dataset from sklearn library <br>
+The script imports wine dataset from sklearn library and contains:
-Script contains:
 1. Exploring dataset
 2. Creating a neural network model with 1 hidden layer
 3. Testing behavior of the model with different paramters